Neil Harbisson: Cyborg Antenna

-In 2014, Harbisson executed the world's first skull-transmitted painting.
-Colours sent from audience members in Times Square as they painted simple coloured stripes onto a canvas were received live via internet directly into Harbisson's brain.
-He correctly identified and painted the same color stripes onto a canvas in front of an audience at The Red Door, 10 blocks away from Times Square.
+In 2014 he created what was described as the first "skull-transmitted painting," receiving live colour signals from Times Square and accurately reproducing them on canvas before an audience at The Red Door.

 Sense of Time: Solar Crown

 The Solar Crown is a sensory device for the sense of time.
-A rotating point of heat takes 24 hours to slowly orbit around Harbisson's head.
-When he feels the point of heat in the middle of his forehead it is midday solar time in London (longitude 0°), when the heat reaches his right ear it is midday in New Orleans (longitude 90°).
-When his brain gets accustomed to the passage of time on his head, he will explore if he can modify his perception of time by altering the speed of rotation.
+A rotating point of heat takes 24 hours to slowly orbit around the head.
+When the point of heat is felt in the middle of the forehead it is midday solar time in London (longitude 0°), when the heat reaches the right ear it is midday in New Orleans (longitude 90°).
+When the brain gets accustomed to the passage of time on the head, modifying time perception can be explored by altering the speed of rotation.
 Harbisson states that in the same way we can create optical illusions because we have eyes for the sense of sight, we should be able to create time illusions if we have an organ for the sense of time.
 If time illusions work, he will then be able to stretch or control his perception of time, age, and time travel.

 Transdental Communication System: BlueTOOTH (Bluetooth Tooth)

-The transdental communication system is composed of two teeth, each containing a bluetooth enabled button and a mini vibrator.
+The transdental communication system is composed of two teeth, each containing a Bluetooth-enabled button and a mini vibrator.
 Whenever the button is pressed it sends a vibration to the other person's tooth.
 One tooth was installed in Harbisson's mouth and the other tooth in Moon Ribas's mouth.
 Both Harbisson and Ribas know how to communicate in morse code, therefore they are able to communicate from tooth to tooth.
 The first demonstration of the system was presented in São Paulo.